Souhardya/Catharsis/README.md

 This project mainly focuses on using syscalls for calling NT-functions instead of directly calling them

-Currently this project supports x64 only

-To use the examples please implement the syscall number correctly according to your Windows distribution
+To use the examples please implement the syscall number correctly according to your Windows distribution and also take note of the architecture